 Sometimes, particularly in the case of repeat offenders, monetary sanctions are the best way to promote compliance.
-In Burkina Faso, those who violate child labor laws can be fined anywhere from CFA 50,000 (USD 81) to CFA 300,000 (USD 545) and, in cases of re-offense, up to CFA 600,000 (USD 977).
-Depending on the size of the operation, these penalties may be sufficient to deter further violations.
-However, if the firm is large, the fines will not likely be an effective deterrent against the exploitation of children since the cost of the fine would be less than the benefits derived from child labor.
+In Nepal, those who violate child labor laws can be fined up to 50,000 Rs.
+Depending on the size of the operation, this financial penalty may be sufficient to deter further violations.
+However, if the firm is large this amount will not likely be an effective deterrent against the exploitation of children since the cost of the fine would be less than the benefits derived from child labor.
 Owners of large firms may simply elect to pay the fine and continue with business as usual.
 In that case a different approach would be necessary, such as a recommendation for prosecution.